russellmsilva/PyCubeMove3D/README.md

     Pygame: For creating the game window and handling user inputs.
     PyOpenGL: For 3D rendering of the cube and the environment.

-## Contributing

-While I have developed PyCubeMove3D as a foundational project to explore 3D graphics programming with Python, Pygame, and PyOpenGL, I currently do not plan to make further changes or actively review contributions to this repository.
-The project is provided as-is for educational purposes, and I encourage others to fork and extend the project in their own repositories.

 ## License